Tmmcmasters/SDEV255-Final-Project-Full-Stack-Web-App/README.md

 After you have npm installed.
 Then, you can run the command "nodemon app"

 If everything goes well, you can access the web app on "localhost:3000"

+This project was completed by Eddone Williams, Jacob Wheldon, and Timothy McMasters